-For photographs and or videos we will seek consent from pupils over 13 or their parents for younger pupils, on an annual basis.
+For photographs and or videos we will seek consent from parents on an annual basis.
 This will allow pupils and parents the right to give consent for the manner in which this form of personal data is processed and shared.